rarisenpai/ai-memory-sdk/README.md

     # Extract the assistant's message from the API response
     assistant_response = response.choices[0].message.content

-    # Create new memories from the conversation -- this will update the user's memory block
+    # Create new memories from the conversation --
+    # this will update the user's memory block and persist messages
     print("Creating new memories...")
     messages.append({"role": "assistant", "content": assistant_response})
     memory.add_messages(user_id, messages)